Younhong/younhong.github.io/_posts/2020-08-03-cloud-function-post.md

 ---

 ### What is Cloud Function?
-Why is it different from functions from programming language?
+What makes it different from functions from programming language?
 Cloud Function is a function that runs on cloud system.
 It is a function but quite different from functions that you learn from most programming languages such as python, c, java or else.
 For example, in python you declare function like below.